bcc-code/developer.bcc.no/guides/objectives-and-principals.md

 ## Introduction

 The purpose of this document is to provide guidence in what to prioritize and why when making architectural decisions and/or planning development projects.
+When designing a new system architecture, developers should address (have a plan for) each of the points in the checklist below *before* development commences.

 ## Overall Objectives - What Matters?

-The overall goal in our development projects is to bring *value* to the organization, *effectively* and *efficiently* in the form of products that are *usable*, *reliable*, *secure* and *sustainable*.
+> The overall goal in our development projects is to bring *value* to the organization, *effectively* and *efficiently* in the form of products that are *usable*, *reliable*, *secure* and *sustainable*.

 ### Valuable